-- 1. All staff and volunteers responsible for supervising vulnerable adults or children will undergo an enhanced criminal records check if their role falls within the eligibility guidelines (cf. Appendix 1 for links to guidance on eligibility). - 2.
-All references will be taken up before start of volunteering or employment, and should be provided in writing or transcribed where received verbally.
-Ammanford Foodbank will make all reasonable efforts to ensure that references are bona-fide and will seek alternatives where in doubt. - 3.
-All staff and volunteers have a duty to disclose any unspent convictions.
-Failing to do so may be regarded as gross misconduct or a breach of the volunteering agreement. - 4.
-Staff and volunteers without a criminal records check will not be permitted unsupervised access to vulnerable adults or children. - 5.
-Criminal records check will be renewed every three years.
+- 4. All staff and volunteers have a duty to disclose any unspent convictions.
+Failing to do so may be regarded as gross misconduct or a breach of the volunteering agreement. - 5.
+All staff and volunteers responsible for supervising vulnerable adults or children will undergo an enhanced criminal records check if their role falls within the eligibility guidelines (cf. Appendix 1 for links to guidance on eligibility). - 6.
+Staff and volunteers without a criminal records check will not be permitted unsupervised access to vulnerable adults or children. - 7.
+All criminal records check will be renewed every three years.